OliveERP/WebMekanics/README.md

 3. Click on 'Submit'
 4. The image will be uploaded.
 5. Please refer to this video demonstration of the process: https://drive.google.com/file/d/1uCVPkcgdqKeY2vlmv1LLMFIqOjAF0gq_/view?usp=share_link

+# Updating Sales Order
+1. Click on 'Cusomize Form' from Menu option
+2. Go to Edit of every field and CHECK "Allow on Submit" of every field wished to be update at all time
+3. Once done, Click on Update to apply the changes.